mrigeshpriyadarshi/aws_opencms/README.md

 ## Customize your installation

-To evaluate this app , consider using the boxes we use for best results:
+To evaluate this app , please consider using the following boxes for best results:

 * ami-46c1b650 for CentOS 7.4